Average Cost of Health Care by Age and US State

 How to cope with the cost of health care in retirement

-“(Medical expenses) are spread out over many years,” Stuart Ritter, VP, insights director at T. Rowe Price, wrote in a piece aimed at financial advisors titled, “What Your Clients Need to Know About Health Care Costs in Retirement."
+“(Medical expenses) are spread out over many years,” Stuart Ritter, vice president, insights director at T. Rowe Price, wrote in a piece aimed at financial advisers titled, “What Your Clients Need to Know About Health Care Costs in Retirement."

 How to plan for your future cost of health care